-We estimate that the aggregate operating expenses for the three vacant specialty facilities, including the facility located in Chicago, Illinois, as well as the facilities located in Evansville, Indiana, and Corpus Christi, Texas, will approximate \$1.9 million during the remaining nine months of 2022.
+We estimate that the aggregate operating expenses for the three vacant specialty facilities, including the facility located in Chicago, Illinois, as well as the facilities located in Evansville, Indiana, and Corpus Christi, Texas, will approximate \$900,000 during the remaining three months of 2022.
 Future operating expenses related to these facilities will be incurred by us during the time they remain owned and vacant.
 We continue to market these specialty facilities to potential interested parties.
-However, should these properties continue to remain vacant for an extended period of time, or should we incur substantial renovation costs to make the properties suitable for other operators/tenants, our future results of operations could be materially unfavorably impacted.
+However, should these properties continue to remain vacant for an extended period of time, or should we incur substantial renovation or demolition costs to make the properties suitable for other operators/tenants/buyers, our future results of operations could be materially unfavorably impacted.